tchajed/sys-verif-fa25/docs/assignments/project.md

 ## "Medium" projects

-These are projects that you have the techniques for, but are a bit more effort.
+These are projects that you might not finish, and which require you to figure out the scope.

 ### Verify a range map data structure